metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 			This resulted in error messages such as “For a polygon load, there must at least three features (i.e. Datum Points)”.
 This defect was corrected to support acceleration and ambient temperature loads correctly.
+			R.O.

+v1.5.6.0 04/13/2016	GitHub Branch: CAD_004_Correct_FEA_Treatment_of_Assembly_Surfaces

+			The Face FEA construct identifies surfaces for placing loads/constraints.
+For deck-based FEA this worked correctly for single parts, but not for assemblies of parts.
+For assemblies, parts are offset from the assembly global coordinate system and special transformations were needed for the Face construct to work properly for assemblies.
+			R.O.

 Known Defects
 -------------

-1. Title: 			Error with Multiple Instances of a Parametric Family Table Part Date Found: 		7/27/2012
+1. Title: 			Error with Multiple Insta Parametric Family Table Part Date Found: 		7/27/2012
 	Found in Version: 	v1.3.5.0
 	Description: 		Multiple instances of a parametric family table part results in the following error: